SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 | GD Variants      | 5/30             | 16.7%    | 42.3%           | 847.3            |
 | Adam Variants    | 4/30             | 13.3%    | 45.8%           | 692.4            |

 The tournament results demonstrate that QQN variants achieve the highest win rate, securing first place in one-third of all benchmark problems.
-This dominance is particularly notable given the fair comparison methodology that allows each family to field its best variant.
+This dominance is particularly notable given the fair comparison methodology that allows each family to surface its best variant.

 ## Tournament Insights